 - Enter a description that includes supporting information that allows other BlueConic users to understand why the profile property exists.

-- Add some labels for the property, if applicable.
+- Add some labels for the property in the metadata section .
 Not sure how you'll use labels for categorization/organization yet?
 Try just entering "content" for now.
 You can always change or add to this later.

 Here's the property we just configured.
 Yours should look similar to this: